 I learned quickly that “leisurely” side trips would be a luxury.
 Driving solo required constant focus and full concentration.
 I broke my rule of no advance bookings – a mistake that added some stress to getting from point to point by a certain date.

-Treacherous Transkei Rural Roads
+Treacherous Rural Transkei Roads

 Thesen Islands Knysna

 In between small towns like Mossel Bay, George, Knysna, and Port Alfred, this part of South Africa consists of rugged Indian Ocean coastline, rural African villages, and grazing cattle.
-Both animals and humans randomly walk in and across the highways.
+Unbelievably, both animals and humans randomly walk in and across the highways.
 Large speed bumps are strategically (??) placed throughout the roads for traffic control.
 The poorly marked bumps could damage your car.
 Villagers seem amused by unaware travelers jolted when hitting them.

 During the drive, I learned South African “rules of the road” on the highways and toward the end of my trip, became a more confident driver.
 The length of the entire drive was roughly like driving slowly from the Oregon coast to Chicago.